CSHong9/misDiffusion/README.md

 # misDiffusion

-Code and relevant files for "The Diffusion of Online Vaccine Misinformation:  Fake News Publishers and the Paradox of Embeddedness"
+Code and relevant files for "The Diffusion of Online Vaccine Misinformation: Fake News Publishers, Resource Access, and the Paradox of Network Embeddedness"

 List of files